Minipada/ros2_data_collection/doc/src/dc/build.md

 In addition, since this set of packages has no python external dependencies, you won't need anything else.

 ### Install python dependencies
 This project uses [poetry](https://python-poetry.org/) to manage python dependencies.
 It is easy to use and it is possible to set each package version like in a requirements.txt and manage multiple python environments.
-We will not get into details here but feel free to give feedback on [HelloNext](https://ros2-data-collection.hellonext.co)

 If you have poetry on your machine, you can execute:

 `$ poetry install`